Run ELEQTRONeX

 • use_diagnostics = 1 Diagnostics are enabled.

-Data output parameters
+Field data output parameters

 • plot.folder_name = <output_folder> Replace <output_folder> with the foldername.